In Depth Baby Product Reviews Led by a Pediatrician

 Might be overkill

 The pack's capacity is overkill for most kids, particularly younger children who don't need the extras.
 It could be larger than some little ones' torsos, making it harder to wear and carry supplies.
-The Everest Basic Backpack might be a suitable smaller option for those with shorter torsos or less to carry.
+The Everest Basic Backpack might be a suitable, smaller option for those with shorter torsos or less to carry.
 Therefore, we consider the High Sierra to be best for a middle schooler going into high school or traveling.
-If you need larger capacity or higher quality, this pack could last a long time, providing ample space.
+If you need a larger capacity or higher quality, this pack could last a long time, providing ample space.

 Side Pocket(s): Yes | Size/Capacity: 12x7x15/20.6L